Yubico/webauthn-sign-kem-extensions/README.md

     1. Use `up`, `uv`, `be` and a per-credential authenticator secret as the seeds to deterministically regenerate the signing key pair with private key `p` and public key `P`.
+       TODO: Extra entropy here to support multiple keys at a time?

     1. Let `sig` be a signature over `tbs` using private key `p` and algorithm `alg`.